mikkelme/Simula_SummerProject/README.md

 ### Domain

 We are going to model our brain as a composition of two domains: The *Stokes* domain and the *Darcy* domain with names corresponding to the equations that governs the fluid flow in these domains (See figure $(2)$ for reference).
 In the *Stokes* domain the CSF flows in an unobstructed path on the outside of the brain tissue, where the motion is described as Stokes flow (low Reynolds number).
 This is the domain that we have described as the CSF-filled region so far.
 In the *Darcy* domain the fluid flows though the pores of the brain tissue where the fluid motion is described as percolation.
 For this we use Darcy's law.
-The dividing line of these domains is what we will refer to as the *interface*.
+The dividing line between these domains is what we will refer to as the *interface*.

 <p align="center">